 At HealthPartners and Park Nicollet, we use the latest research and technology to make sure you get the best treatment available for conditions like varicose veins, deep vein thrombosis and vasculitis.
 Our vascular surgeons work closely with primary care doctors, neurologists, gastroenterologists and other specialists so you get the care you need every step of the way.

-With many locations throughout the Twin Cities and western Wisconsin, including our Heart and Vascular Center, expert care is always nearby.
+With many locations in Minnesota and western Wisconsin, including our Heart and Vascular Center, expert care is always nearby.

 To make an appointment, please choose a location and call to schedule.